adamchainz/pelican_novapost/content/git-history-matters.rst

 ==================================

 Some people think that, six month later, granularity is no longer valuable.
+Since it is trivial to focus on merge-commits, granularity is not a problem.

-You may setup a script that automatically cleans "old" history.
-As an example, you could squash or delete commits in feature branches and keep only commits in master (usually merge commits).
+It could become a problem on some projects, where history is huge and consumes disk space.
+In such a case, you may setup a script that automatically cleans "old" history.
+As an example, you could squash or delete commits in topic branches and keep only commits in master (usually merge commits).

 But keep in mind this is potentially harmful, and usually unnecessary.
-Except perhaps for very big projects where history consumes disk space.

 ***********************************
 Use case: release notes (CHANGELOG)